mackles/mackles.github.io/content/posts/quacking-performance-duckdb.md

 # How should I use it?

-The biggest gain you'll see from this technology is avoiding directly querying data in relational data stores by utilizing an analytics data store or cache.
-Cloud providers have various options for storing large flat files but to start an on-premise file share works too (I always recommend starting simple and scaling when necessary).
-Use this to store datasets which are pre-joined as relational database will outperform column stores when executing joins.
-Data can be stored in a number of formats but Parquet is a sensible open standard.
+The biggest gain you'll see from this technology is avoiding directly querying data in relational data stores by instead utilizing an analytics data store or cache.
+Cloud providers have various options for storing large flat files but to start an on-premise file share works too (I nearly always recommend starting simple and scaling when necessary).
+Use this to store datasets which are pre-joined as relational database will outperform column stores when executing joins and you'll save this processing step by caching the resulting dataset.
+Data can be stored in a number of formats, Parquet is the most common.

 ```goat
 ┌─────────────┐    ┌─────────────┐    ┌─────────────┐    ┌─────────────┐